Vectoring robots with Omni or Mecanum wheels

 4WD Omni-directional Robots

-The four wheel omni-directional robot chassis is based on the Mecanum wheel and our IG32 compatible chassis.
+We have several options for four wheel omni-directional robots.
+They use mecanum wheels or omni wheels mounted at a 45 degree angle.
 By changing the speeds and directions of the wheels you can achieve movement in any direction!
 Due to the style of the wheels it is possible to move the wheels in a standard "tank style" motion to drive normally when needed.

 3WD Omni-directional Robots

-Our 3WD omni-directional robots utilize our single- or double-row omni wheels, allowing it to vector in any direction.
+Our 3WD omni-directional robots our double-row omni wheels, allowing it to vector in any direction.

 Controls and Specifications